Documentation

 Any query that is fulfilled by Cube will use one of the following cache types:

 • Pre-aggregations in Cube Store with a suboptimal query plan.
-This cache type indicates that queries still benefit from pre-aggregations in Cube Store but it's possible to get a performance boost by using indexes.
+This cache type indicates that the query ultilized pre-aggregations in Cube Store, but that it's possible to get a performance boost by using indexes.

 • No cache.
-This cache type indicates queries that directly hit the upstream data source and have the worst performance possible.
+This cache type indicates that the query was processed in the upstream data source and was not accelrated using pre-aggregations.
+These queries could have a significant performance boost if pre-aggregations and Cube Store were utilized.

 In Query History and throughout Cube Cloud, colored bolt icons are used to indicate the cache type.
 Also, Performance Insights provide an overview of API requests by specific cache types.